Funkschy/jrpg/README.md

 ### Resources
-The resources in the resources/ directory are automatically generated from the .aseprite files in the pixelart/ directory by running `lein build-assets`.
+The resources in the resources/ directory are automatically generated from the .aseprite files in the pixelart/ directory by running `lein build-assets <path-to-aseprite-exe>`.
 I chose to include them in the git repo, so that people can build the game without having [Aseprite](https://www.aseprite.org) installed.
 If you want to change the assets, just edit the aseprite files and regenerate the resources.